Uhunmwonde

 Uhunmwonde is one of the Local Government Areas of Edo State, Nigeria.
 Its headquarters is in the town of Ehor.

-It has an area of 2,033km^{2} and a population of 121,749 at the 2006 census.
-The villages in Uhunmwonde Local Government Area includes; Obadan, Iguevbiahiamwen, Ogheghe, Igieduma, Ugiamwen, Igueuwangue.
+At the 2006 census, it covered an area of 2,033 km2 and had a population of 121,749.
+The villages in Uhunmwonde Local Government Area include Obadan, Iguevbiahiamwen, Ogheghe, Igieduma, Ugiamwen, and Igueuwangue.

 There are several markets in Uhunmwonde, one of which is the popular Egba market.
 Other important economic features in Uhunmwonde LGA include lumbering, food processing, and animal rearing.

 The postal code of the area is 301.